Bartender

-A bartender (also known as a barkeep or a mixologist) is a person who formulates and serves alcoholic or soft drink beverages behind the bar, usually in a licensed establishment as well as in restaurants and nightclubs, but also occasionally at private parties.
+A bartender (also known as a barkeep or barman or barmaid or a mixologist) is a person who formulates and serves alcoholic or soft drink beverages behind the bar, usually in a licensed establishment as well as in restaurants and nightclubs, but also occasionally at private parties.
 Bartenders also usually maintain the supplies and inventory for the bar.
-As well as serving beer and wine, a bartender can generally also mix classic cocktails such as a Cosmopolitan, Manhattan, Old Fashioned, and Mojito.
+As well as serving beer and wine, a bartender can generally also mix classic cocktails such as a cosmopolitan, Manhattan, old fashioned, and negroni.

 Bartenders are also responsible for confirming that customers meet the legal drinking age requirements before serving them alcoholic beverages.
-In certain countries, such as the United States, Canada, the United Kingdom, Republic of Ireland and Sweden, bartenders are legally required to refuse more alcohol to drunk customers.
+In certain countries, such as the United States, Canada, the United Kingdom, Ireland and Sweden, bartenders are legally required to refuse more alcohol to drunk customers.

+Mixology is defined as the art or skill of preparing mixed drinks.
+At its core, the purpose of this practice is to craft cocktails.
+However, the science and skills required to successfully practice mixology are more intricate than what is seen at face value.
+The key to mixing drinks is knowing the ideal quantity of each ingredient needed to create the flavor profile required.
+Mixology aims to both elevate and balance the various flavors found in a cocktail.